dcosson/parallel-ci-runner/README.md

 Number of parallel processes should be separate from the number of commands to run, i.e. allow it to look like pool of workers pulling from a queue of jobs.
 This would allow e.g. having 100 spec files and running them 1 at a time as they finish on 10 parallel workers, where worker 1 might only run two files and worker 2 might run 20 in the same time.
 Currently, it only supports e.g. splitting 100 files into 10 groups of 10 and running each group on a worker, which is more prone to stragglers.

-- Support running a parallel command step on multiple machines (this is should be super simple with the DOCKER_HOST variable, probably just need to be able to pass extra env vars to the `build()` methods for the docker, docker build and docker compose builders).
+Support running a parallel command step on multiple machines (this is should be super simple with the DOCKER_HOST variable, probably just need to be able to pass extra env vars to the `build()` methods for the docker, docker build and docker compose builders).

+Improve unit test coverage, and write automated integration test that just runs the examples/ dir

+Capture stderr and log the same way we do stdout

+Allow monitoring stdout non-blocking, with the thread-based approach.
+For serial commands, and for the last of a step of parallel commands, it would be useful to stream the stdout to the screen live instead of buffering it and printing it all at the end.